Samreay/Samreay/_posts/2017-03-07-refractorium.md

 It was a GPU accelerated 2D light transport simulator, and I spent at least an hour playing around with it and producing some beautiful caustics.
 But with Tantalum, you can only control the position and angle of the light source - the rest of the scene was static.
 And so, obviously, the solution was for me to build my own light transport simulator with a dynamic scene.
-The staticness of Tantulum make's sense as a dynamic scene would require painful dynamic shader compilation.
+The staticness of Tantalum make's sense as a dynamic scene would require painful dynamic shader compilation.
 Difficult, and definitely over my head as I have no experience with WebGL.
 And so a completely CPU based javascript project was born.